Recent progress on disorder-induced topological phases: Non-Hermitian TAIs

 \subsection{Disorder-induced point-gap topology}

 The non-Hermitian skin effect is an interesting phenomenon unique to non-Hermitian systems \cite{SYYao2018a}, which manifests as a collapse of extended bulk modes into a macroscopic number of boundary-localized states under OBCs.
-This phenomenon is related to the point-gap topology of complex energy spectra, which is characterized by a non-Hermitian winding number defined in the complex energy plane \cite{Okuma2020a}.
-The disorder-induced localization transition and point-gap topological transition have recently been explored in various non-Hermitian disordered systems.
-Notably, a skin effect is developed by adding disorder to a clean system, termed the non-Hermitian Anderson skin effect (NHASE) \cite{Claes2021a}.
-The NHASE can be regarded as a non-Hermitian counterpart of the TAI, wherein the skin effect emerges solely due to disorder in a system that originally exhibits no skin effect in the clean limit.
-These findings reveal a mechanism of disorder-induced localization with non-Hermitian topology beyond the conventional framework of Anderson localization in Hermitian systems.
+This phenomenon is related to the point-gap topology of complex energy spectra, which is characterized by a non-Hermitian winding number defined in the complex energy plane \cite{Okuma2020a}. { For a 1D non-Hermitian Hamiltonian $H$, the point-gap is defined when the complex energies doesn't cross a reference point $E_0\in \mathbb{C}$ in the complex plane, enabling the definition of a non-Hermitian winding number $w(E_0)$ \cite{Okuma2020a}